 To explain what severe asthma is…

 “Most people with asthma can take medicines that prevent the symptoms.
-For the 1 in 20 people in the UK with asthma who have severe asthma, like me, the usual medicines don’t work so the symptoms are much harder to control.”
+For the 4% of people in the UK with asthma who have severe asthma, like me, the usual medicines don’t work so the symptoms are much harder to control.”

 To explain that severe asthma is different for everyone…

 “Everyone with severe asthma is completely different and has their own individual mix of symptoms, triggers, medicines and experiences and these might vary from day to day, over the course of a year, or at different times of life.”